nikolaybespalov/gt-ozi/README.md

 GeoTools plugin that allows you to use [OziExplorer](http://www.oziexplorer3.com/) spatial reference file(.MAP) in your Java application.

+_This code is based on an implementation from GDAL._

 ![OziExplorer](README.png "OziExplorer")

 It's as easy as reading any other map file